hendricius/the-bread-code/basics/basic-sour-dough.md

 ![The feeding frenzy begins](../images/standard-sourdough-feed-mother-dough.jpg)

-You will end up having 310 grams of sourdough starter in front of you.
+You will end up having 310 grams of sourdough starter in front of you, the so called _starter dough_.

 *Step 4:* Stir everything nicely together.
 You should end up with a homogeneous dough in front of you.

 If you have less than 8 hours until your bake, you can use slightly warmer water.
-That will re-activate your mother dough faster.
+That will re-activate your starter dough faster.
 However I usually mix everything together the evening before I want to bake.
 Over night everything is ready.

 This is how your starter should look the next morning.
 Notice all the bubbles that are in the starter.
 I used rye to feed my starter.
 But you can use any other strong flour that you have available.
-I tested all purpose flour but the mother dough turned too sour too fast.
+I tested all purpose flour but the starter dough turned too sour too fast.

 ![The feeding frenzy begins](../images/sourdough-8-days.jpg)

 ### Autolyse

+TODO: Add remaining ingredients
-Mix together all the ingredients in a large bowl except the mother dough.
+Mix together all the remaining ingredients (500 grams of flour, ...) in a large bowl except for the starter dough.
 Stir them with a spoon for 2 minutes.
-Let the dough rest for an hour after this step to have the flour absorb the water.
+Let the _basic dough_ rest for an hour after this step to have the flour absorb the water.
 Furthermore the atoms will homogenize and spread evenly throughout the dough.
 This will already give you basic gluten structure.

-### Add the mother dough
+### Add the starter dough

-Place the 200 grams mother dough evenly on top of your dough.
+Place the 200 grams starter dough evenly on top of your basic dough.
 Many sources claim this should be done after the autolysing.
-However, when baking myself I sometimes add the mother dough right away and could so far not notice a significant difference.
+However, when baking myself I sometimes add the starter dough right away and could so far not notice a significant difference.
 I just follow this best practice and it works.
 It bothers me a little that I have not fully tested this myself yet.
 It would be really good to conduct more research here with a couple of A/B tests.